arelate/vangogh/README.md

 - /v1/redux?property&id
 - /v1/search?text&(searchable properties)

-All endpoints support only GET requests and return [gob data](https://go.dev/blog/gob) (format parameter can be used to request JSON).
+All endpoints support only GET requests and return [gob data](https://go.dev/blog/gob) (`format` parameter can be used to request JSON).
 No endpoint provides access to digital artifacts (images, videos, installers), since it's not effective to do that for `vangogh`.
 Given those files would need to be served by the front-end, you'd need access to the complete file payload in order to serve is efficiently (e.g. HTTP range requests).
 Instead, `vangogh` is focused on the metadata only and doesn't require authentication for any endpoint.
+You likely don't want it exposed to the public internet.

 ## Taking care of your data